 [Related: Sharks are learning to love coastal cities]

 Even when a hurricane is far on the horizon, the atmosphere changes: the barometric pressure drops.
 “From two weeks out of a hurricane, sharks can actually detect the change and start heading for deeper water,” says Neil Hammerschlag, director of the shark research and conservation program at the University of Miami.
-The air around Hurricane Ian has gradually been decreasing in pressure as the storm strengthens, and sharks can sense that, allowing them to flee long before Florida’s human residents were given mandatory evacuation orders.
+The air around a hurricane decreases in pressure as a storm strengthens and wind speeds increase.
+Sharks can sense that, allowing them to flee long before Florida’s human residents were given mandatory evacuation orders.

 “Similar to the way we use meteorological technologies and observations about the changing wind and temperature before a storm, aquatic animals have ways to sense the approach of a storm,” Strickland says.
 Sharks use their sensitive inner ears to detect a gathering storm’s pressure changes, he adds.
 And, because of their incredible swimming abilities (some can swim up to 45 miles per hour), they can quickly escape oncoming storms—that is, if they choose to.